hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Bel.
 Some knowledge of their balls I wish to gain.
 >
 > Jem.
-'Twould be digressing should I here explain,
+It would be digressing should I here explain,
 >
 > But I will soon their nature fully state,
 >